 To explain too much of Mass Effect’s story specifics would diminish the greatest part of the game.
 Characters close to you will give their lives for the sake of the battle and other relationships will deepen as you play the game.
-Never before have I cared so much about digital characters.
+I’ve never cared so much about digital characters as I did in Mass Effect.
 It is to suffice to say that it is epic in every sense of the word.

-ME3 plays like a much more refined and full-fledged version of Mass Effect 2.
-Your inventory is no longer limited to just a handful of weapons.
-In ME3, there are well over 30 weapons, each with multiple mods that can be attached.
-Armor customization also plays a bigger part with many more variants and combination options.
+Mass Effect 3 plays like a much more refined and full-fledged version of Mass Effect 2.
+Your inventory is no longer limited to just a handful of weapons, with welll over 30 weapons, each with multiple modifications and upgrades.
+Armor customization also plays a bigger part with far more variants and combination options than previously.
 But more important than either of these are the improvements made to both the way the combat feels and how you level up your character.

-ME3 is much snappier and fast paced than either of the previous games.
+Mass Effect 3 is much snappier and fast paced than either of the previous games.
 Aiming is easier and powers have a much more impactful feel to them.
-The speed that your biotic and tech abilities zoom towards your target simply make everything feel more immediate.
+The speed that your biotic and tech abilities zoom towards your targets simply makes everything feel more immediate.
 Commander Shepard also feels faster and more agile this time around with the addition of an evasive roll.
-The roll has saved my life on several occasions, but it has also caused my death probably just as many times.
-I tried to get into cover only to roll away from it and into combat on several occasions.
-Checkpoints are frequent enough that it never became too big of a pain, and the addition of being able to auto save by pressing the Back button also helps.
+The ability to roll has saved my life on several occasions, but it has also caused my death just as many times.
+For example, on several occasions I would try to get into cover only to roll away from it and into combat.
+Checkpoints are frequent enough that it never became too big of a pain, and the addition of being able to auto save by pressing the Back or Select button also helps.

-While the shooting is good, I would not put it on equal terms with an Uncharted or Gears of War game.
-There’s still something that feels a little unpolished compared to those games.
-Thankfully, ME3 comes with a much-improved character leveling system.
+While the shooting is good, I would not put it on equal terms with a Gears of War game.
+There’s still something that feels a little unpolished.
+Thankfully, Mass Effect 3 comes with a much-improved character leveling system.
 Like the first Mass Effect, ME3 has level cap of 60.
 And if you’re importing from Mass Effect 2 you’ll actually start at the level you reached in that game.
 Otherwise, you start at zero.
 Each ability you level up has six levels to upgrade.
-The last three levels of each ability actually split, allowing you to customize your play style further.
+The last three levels of each ability actually split, allowing you to customize your play-style further.

-The increased customization of your character is definitely an improvement from Mass Effect 2, but it also harkens back to the depth of the original game, which this does not come close to.
+The increased customization of your character is definitely an improvement from Mass Effect 2, but it also harkens back to the depth of the original game.
 The action, while better than ever, is tough to not compare to other shooters and see where it falls short.
 ME3 is definitely a hybrid of two types of games.
 Because of that, it loses some of what makes each of those genres great.